 From money flowing into money flowing out, it’s vital to ensure that all checks and balances are in place for the smooth flow of cash to support business operations.
 But what happens if the data from your employee’s payroll is full of errors?
 A new study shows how many businesses nationwide are suffering from problematic payroll problems that stem from errors in counting employment hours.

-Employee compensation, as reflected through payroll, is only as accurate as the data used to generate payroll each pay cycle.
-And the time and attendance information that tracks employee work activity is far from accurate, according to Getting Paid In America, a study conducted by the American Payroll Association (APA) for 2017’s National Payroll Week.
+Employee compensation, as reflected through payroll, is only as accurate as the data used to generate payroll for each pay cycle.
+And the time and attendance information that tracks employee work activity are far from accurate, according to Getting Paid In America, a study conducted by the American Payroll Association (APA) for 2017’s National Payroll Week.

 The survey further found that over 14% of employees’ time tracking came from timecards and timesheets.
 The results were consistent with results of a survey conducted by TSheets that found that a quarter of employees tracking their own time did so manually using paper or a spreadsheet, and another 10% used traditional punch clocks.

-The APA survey also found that 33% of employees are using their computers or their laptops to track their time, while small fractions are using phones, smart phones, company badges, biometric scans, and even PDAs.
+The APA survey also found that 33% of employees are using their computers or their laptops to track their time, while small fractions are using phones, smartphones, company badges, biometric scans, and even PDAs.

 Accurate payroll data must be a group effort.
 As an employer, it’s one of your many duties to ensure that you are tracking the time of your workforce.
 In the interest of keeping data clean and accurate, now is the time to start managing that data effectively.
 No matter your industry or business, managing time is of the essence, both for compliance with regulations and for business purposes, such as meeting deadlines on projects and managing overtime.
 Time and attendance is an important piece of business intelligence that can make a difference in the success of your business, not to mention your ability to comply with government regulations, such as overtime requirements set by the U.S. Department of Labor (DOL) and the Affordable Care Act (ACA).